mjezersky/robotcloudserver/README.md

 One VPN network should be sufficient, given the client isolation, but two is strongly recommended, so a user cannot create a fake robot connection, which would not cause any security issues, but could cause conflicts in robot identification.

+There are tools for OpenVPN configuration and key setup ready in

 ## RMS extension
 [Get RMS](http://wiki.ros.org/rms)